Good Enough? An Investigation on the Impact of Label Quality in Large-Scale Medical Datasets: Methodology

-To aggregate the organ-wise scores we average $d_k$ across organs.
-To ensure a fair comparison, we only consider anatomical structures that all generators $g$ are capable of predicting and ignore the others.
-This is necessary since the non-interactive pseudo-label predictors only offer a fixed set of labels that cannot be influenced.
-These are however only minimal adjustments affecting the class \textit{Prostate} in Amos and \textit{Rectum} in Word which are excluded from the average.
-Formally, we define the set of labeled anatomical structures in a dataset \( D \) as \(\mathcal{L}_D = \{l_0, l_1, \dots, l_{K_D} \}\), where $l_0$ typically represents the background.
-The relevant set of labels used for pseudo-labeling is denoted as \(\tilde{\mathcal{L}}_D \subseteq \mathcal{L}_D\).
-To derive this set, we first remove $l_0$ since we ignore the background prediction.
-Then, we consider only labels which each pseudo-label generator \( g \in \mathcal{G} \) is capable of predicting, resulting in the set of common labels:
+For each base dataset $D$, we compute the different pseudo-label variants as outlined in~\Cref{Eq: Pseudolabel Generation}.
+Following~\cite{ma2021abdomenct}, we measure label quality via Dice and Surface Dice to assess how well each pseudo-label dataset (e.g., $Word_{\text{nnUnet}}$) matches its original labels ($Word_{\text{base}}$).
+We report the results in~\Cref{Tab: pseudo-label quality} by averaging first across the classes, followed by averaging across samples for both Dice and Surface Dice.
+To aggregate the organ-level standard deviations, we compute the root-mean-square across the images in the dataset.
+Ensuring a fair comparison, we only consider anatomical structures that all generators $g\in \mathcal{G}$ are capable of predicting and ignore the others in all averages.
+This is necessary since the non-interactive pseudo-label predictors only offer a fixed set of labels that cannot be altered.
+These are, however, only minimal adjustments affecting the class \textit{Prostate} in Amos and \textit{Rectum} in Word, which are excluded from the averages alongside the \textit{Background} class.